-Remarkable Rhubarb Cake – an Old Fashioned, Simple Delight
+Remarkable Rhubarb Cake – an Old Fashioned Simple Delight

 Remarkable rhubarb cake may seem a bit of a lofty claim, but this bake is so easy to make and tastes so good that I made it twice in quick succession.
 It’s a great way to use rhubarb, which is in season right now and it’s delightful both eaten warm as a pudding or enjoyed for afternoon tea.

 I have to confess I’ve made many rhubarb cakes in my time and all of them are good.
-This rhubarb cake, simple as it is however, is destined to become a firm favourite.
+This one, simple as it is however, is destined to become a firm favourite.
 It’s quick to make, rises really well and is light, juicy and delicious.
 The tartness of the rhubarb dances on the tongue.
 The cake has a slightly crunchy top enhanced by sprinkling a little sugar over it before baking.

 I scattered a little homemade rose sugar over the second version I made, which gave the cake a subtle rosy flavour and an added air of sophistication.
 We found that a dollop of whipped cream made a fine accompaniment.
 But I’m pretty sure custard would work well too.

 - 100 g wholemeal spelt flour